 The recovery rate relates to the amount of plastic that has been collected.
 Once collected, it is sorted and then decontaminated if it is being taken to a recycling factory.

-Much of the plastic incinerated or sent to landfill is as a result of it being unable to be recycled.
+Much of the plastic incinerated or sent to landfills is a result of it being unable to be recycled.
 This can simply be because we haven’t washed it or separated recyclable plastic from those that are not.
-Most large scale facilities don’t actually do this for us because it is too labour intensive, and therefore costly.
+Most large-scale facilities don’t actually do this for us because it is too labor intensive, and therefore costly.
 This further aids the case for the concerned amongst us to take the time to understand the different types of plastic waste.

 Almost all plastic will come with a symbol that represents three arrows chasing each other.
 Within this symbol is a number and the number relates to the type of plastic that the product is made of.
 This can range from one to seven: